dwinter/dfe/README.md

 rma_FGM()
 ```

-`rma_FGM()` simulates mutations under a paramaterization of Fisher's Geometric Model (by default ditness is determined by the squared distance form the origin, user-defined fitness functions are allowed).
+`rma_FGM()` simulates mutations under a paramaterization of Fisher's Geometric Model (by default fitness is determined by the squared distance form the origin, user-defined fitness functions are allowed).

 ###Likelihood for observed data